Biofoundationalism IV: Masculine Because You Have To, Feminine Because You Get To

 Amass-and-Order vs Distribute-and-Care

 Nature doesn’t do coincidences at scale.
 The 50:50 conservative-liberal split is so persistent because it’s a natural dyad, as fundamental as male and female.
-An even distribution of genetically determined moral codes resulting in an even distribution of temperaments, creating a form of parity for the political.
+An even distribution of genetically determined moral codes results in an even distribution of temperaments expressed through a polity.

-Contrasting moral frameworks are evolved characteristics in service of human coordination.
-Societies have gestated two mutualistic components with competing, complementary, moral imperatives.
-Their benefits are not absolute nor static, but found in how they help the species exist and coordinate, contingent on our surroundings.
+Contrasting moral frameworks are evolved, group-level characteristics in service of human coordination.
+Societies have gestated two mutualistic components with competing, complementary moral imperatives.
+Their benefits are neither absolute nor static but found in how they help the species propagate and coordinate, contingent on our surroundings.

-Man and woman are genetically distinct and irreconcilably disagree on many things, but they need each other; they are complements not enemies.
-The same is the case for the conservative and liberal.
-Rather than observe these natural dyads and conclude “this is wrong, I know better”, ask “what purpose does this serve that I don’t see”.
-To not think this way is to implicitly believe a society of all women or all men is preferrable, or a country of only conservatives or solely liberals is optimal.
+Man and woman are genetically distinct and irreconcilably disagree on many things, but they need each other; they are complements, not enemies.
+The same holds for conservatives and liberals.
+Rather than observe these natural dyads and conclude “This is wrong, I know better”, ask “What purpose does my opposite serve that I do not see?”.
+To not think this way is to implicitly believe a society of all women or all men is preferable, or a country of only conservatives or only liberals is optimal.
 Nature disagrees.

-A society is a collective organism composed of two macro-level moral lineages: amass‑and‑order versus distribute‑and‑care.
+A society is an organism composed of two macro-level moral lineages: amass‑and‑order versus distribute‑and‑care.

-The six moral foundations above are macro‑categorized into these twin forces:
+The six moral foundations are macro‑categorized into these twin forces:

-A masculine moral genotype emphasizes: order, hierarchy, resource acquisition, threat‑monitoring, liberty.
+A masculine moral genotype emphasizes order, hierarchy, duty, honor, resource acquisition, and defense/threat‑monitoring.

-A feminine moral genotype emphasizes: empathy/sympathy, equality, resource disbursement, harm‑avoidance, oppression reduction.
+A feminine moral genotype emphasizes empathy/sympathy, equality, dignity, resource distribution, and care.

 Antagonistic-yet-symbiotic masculine and feminine moral priorities maintain an adaptive civilizational compass we colloquially refer to as “politics”.

-A masculine moral genotype does not mean only men exhibit these values, but it does mean males tend to prioritize them.
-However women regularly display masculine moral genotypes and conservative political phenotypes.
-It is not solely determined by sex, though it is a predictor of it.
+A masculine moral genotype does not mean only men exhibit these values, but males do have a much stronger genetic penchant for them.
+Women display masculine moral genotypes and conservative political phenotypes.
+Morality is not solely determined by sex, though it is strongly guided by it; testosterone’s influence does not exist in a vacuum.

-Conversely, a feminine moral genotype is not to say only women value this morality, plenty of men do, and liberal political phenotypes are commonly found in men and women alike.
-Interestingly, the feminine moral genotype does seem to be more a product of sex than the masculine, particularly as it relates to care/harm emphasis.
-Women are well-known for having an “ethic of care”, consistently favoring harm-reducing policies, sometimes independent of consequence.
+Conversely, a feminine moral genotype does not mean only women possess this morality, plenty of men do.
+Liberal political phenotypes are found in men and women alike, though they clearly skew female.
+Interestingly, the feminine moral genotype seems more a product of sex than the masculine, particularly regarding care/harm concerns.
+Women are well-known for having an ‘ethic of care’, consistently favoring harm-reduction and fairness-minded policies independent of consequences.

-I find these statements regarding masculine and feminine morality self-evident and empirically apparent.
-If this moral divergence between the sexes is not intuitive to you, there is research at the end of this essay that corroborates it (scroll past my closing comments to the bottom to see it).
-And keep in mind my defense and articulation for genetic morality and political biology are found in Part II.
+I find these statements regarding masculine and feminine values self-evident and empirically apparent.
+If this moral divergence between the sexes isn’t intuitive to you, I’ve included scientific research at the end of this essay that corroborates it (scroll past my closing comments to the bottom).
+And keep in mind my explanation for the genetic basis of morality and political biology is found in Part II.

-I will use masculine/conservative and feminine/liberal interchangeably in the following analysis.
+Going forward, I will use masculine/conservative and feminine/liberal interchangeably.

 Moral Foundations Utility Theory

-A population dominated by one moral polarity is either under duress, or decay.
+A population dominated by one moral polarity is either under duress or in decay.

-A country’s morals and politics (these are synonyms) clearly shift over time, what is that creep rooted in?
-We don’t want a top-down story, but rather a bottom-up description.
+A country’s priorities shape its values, which are expressed through politics that shift over time.
+What is this creep rooted in?
+We don’t want a top-down story, but rather a bottom-up framework.

 During frontier adversity and developmental phases, advocating equality or redistributive fairness makes as much sense as installing irrigation systems in a waterless desert.
-The evolutionary worth of conservative morality is found in the existential utility of order, in-group loyalty, and competitive coordination: procure resources, obey commands, secure the perimeter.
-An ethic of care does not live here, an ethic of authority does.
+The evolutionary worth of conservative morality is found in the existential utility of hierarchies, protection, and competitive coordination: procure resources, obey commands, secure the perimeter.
+An ethic of care does not live here; an ethic of authority and honor does.

 Thus conservative moral foundations dominate in hardship, as this is when conservative morals have the most utility.
-In times of war, toil, or strife, you prioritize strength, loyalty, hierarchy, and purity.
-A nation’s morality masculinizes in these environments, as this is the only viable path to survive and pull yourself out of such situations.
+In times of war, toil, or strife, you prioritize strength, loyalty, duty, competence, and purity.
+A nation’s morality masculinizes in these environments, because this is the only viable path to survive and extricate yourself from these situations.

 Masculine values facilitate the politics of structure.
 An unalloyed conservative framework is monomaniacally dedicated to order through threat elimination and hierarchy.
 Punishments are swift and severe.
-There is little concern for fairness, as this the territory of survival of the fittest.
-It’s not fun, it’s necessary.
+There is little concern for fairness in the territory of existential wolves.
+Not fun, necessary.

-Conservative moral foundations pragmatically reign when conditions make its implementation non‑negotiable.
-Liberal moral foundations flourish when comfort permits the ethic of care; this is when reducing harm and promoting fairness have their say.
+Conservative moral foundations pragmatically reign when conditions make their implementation non-negotiable.
+Liberal moral foundations begin to flourish when comfort permits the ethic of care, when reducing harm and promoting fairness have their say.
+You become less concerned with honor’s actions, and more preoccupied with dignity’s essence.
 Feminine because you get to.

 Proficient masculine roots let feminine flowers bloom.
 Imagine how gray and prosaic life would be if this weren’t the case.

-As comfort proliferates, conservative moral foundations slowly lose their usefulness: when a nation is strong, has order, and resources to spare, it can incorporate more liberal (feminine) morality, as these now have increasing utility.
+As comfort proliferates, conservative moral foundations slowly lose their usefulness.
+When a nation is strong, safe, with resources to spare, it incorporates more liberal (feminine) morality, as these now possess increasing utility.

-Morality centered around authority and predator detection diminishes in wealth and peace; not due to anything nefarious, but because these values are simply less beneficial in such a backdrop.
-A morality that exalts supplementing the weak, reducing harm, and nurture becomes prevalent on account of its function.
-All these moral foundations endure for a reason; the reason is found in suitability to circumstances.
+Morality centered around authority and predator detection diminishes in wealth and peace not due to top-down ideology, but because these values are simply less beneficial in such conditions.
+A morality that champions supplementing the weak, reducing harm, and nurturing becomes prevalent on account of its function.
+All these moral foundations endure for a reason: their suitability to circumstances.

-Competent, effective masculine morality should yield resources and safety, and this necessarily facilitates the rise of the feminine.
+Competent, effective masculine morality should yield resources and safety, necessarily facilitating the rise of the feminine.
 It is a poetic sign of accomplishment that you earn the privilege of liberalizing.
 All work and no play makes Jack a dull boy.

-These conservative and liberal moral utility statements are further elucidated as a kind of natural law when you consider how counterproductive an inverse application, or their absence, would be.
+These conservative and liberal moral utility statements are further illustrated when you consider how counterproductive their inverse application would be.
 For example:

 The Domestication Paradox and Feminism